 "Traditionally, sales organizations have invested a lot of time, effort, energy, and money in hiring the best players.
 They want ‘A players’.
 They agonize about their hiring process.
 Then they bring them on board and they have a terrible onboarding process." — Trish Bertuzzi, President & Chief Strategist, The Bridge Group, Inc

 When you onboard new sales reps, you need to provide practical, real world scenarios that teach them about the contact sport of sales—within controlled parameters, where you can coach them and empower their success.
 Give them the tools they need to succeed and then stick them out there.

 Let’s dive into the 4 stages of onboarding successful sales reps.

 1. Give homework

 Start your sales onboarding process by assigning homework, which provide guidelines for how you do business.
 You want to help new hires develop a process and framework that will allow them to navigate the highly complex process of sales.

 Create a training manual that’s part sales script, part objection management document.
+Provide your reps with battle cards and other sales enablement materials.
 Your sales training manual allows you to build a more scalable strategy for onboarding new sales hires, by getting everyone to speak the same language from day one.
 It pools together the collective wisdom and resources of your team.

 Here's how to start creating your training manual: